Snell of Warborough and London

 On 25 December 1843 James Snell, a draper of Park Street, London married Mary Ann Wanstall of North Audley Street at the Parish Church of St George, Hanover Square.
 Both state that they are of full age and would have been around 30 years old.
 James was the son of Samuel Snell, publican.
 Mary Ann was the daughter of William Wanstall, shipwright.
 The witnesses were Thomas Calvert and Charlotte Pelfrey.

 Mary Ann Wanstall was the daughter of William Wanstall and Elizabeth Parker.
 William had married Elizabeth Parker on 17 May 1795 in Herne, Kent.
-William and Elizabeth are believed to have had at least three children, possibly
+William and Elizabeth are believed to have had at least three children, including,

 - James Wanstall.
 Baptised 29 June 1806 at Herne, Kent.
 He died in 1876 in Eastry, Kent

 - Mary Ann Wanstall.
-Born 1813 in Broadstairs, Kent
+Born 1813 in Broadstairs, Kent (see below)

 James and Mary Snell had four daughters